Medically Reviewed by Dr. Majid Tanveer, DVM

 Reason 4: Boredom Or Monotonousness

 This boredom or monotonousness can even make them do something crazy at times.
-And most of the time your dog would start licking when bored.
+And most of the time, your dog would start licking when bored.

 How to Stop My Dog from Licking Ears?

 That is, you need to replace the actions with something better.
-You can give your dog something else to lick which is not unhealthy.
+You can give your dog something else to lick, which is not unhealthy.

 You can also try letting your dog fetch and divert his mind.
 But do not forcibly let your dog come out of that situation.
 This might hamper his mental state.

-Question: Should I stop my dog when he starts licking me?
+Should I stop my dog when he starts licking me?

-Question: Is licking ears similar to licking butts?
+Are licking ears similar to licking butts?

-Question: Is it okay if my dog licks a lot?
+Is it okay if my dog licks a lot?